Skip to content

 Cloned 'web' to 'webclone' successfully.

-The clone starts immediately with the updated IP.
-The nginx reverse proxy config came along:
+Starts immediately with the new IP.
+The whole nginx config came along:

 $ sudo bastille cmd webclone route add default 10.0.0.254